kubernetes/community/contributors/design-proposals/node/node-usernamespace-remapping.md

 - Namespace-Level usernamespace remapping support

 ## Rollout Strategy
 Upgrading a cluster to 1.14 will not impact any existing workloads (Assuming that existing cluster nodes were not running runtimes with usernamespace remapping enabled).
 To be able to use the security benefit of usernamespace remapping on existing node, usernamespace remapping will have to enabled at the runtime.
 To perform this runtime configuration update, first node will be tainted to make it unschedulable, then it will be drained and runtime will be updated.
-Next, the taint will removed to make it available to the schedular.
+Next, the taint will removed to make it available to the scheduler.
 Now Kubelet will discover this configuration change and starts creating pods with remapped usernamespace.
 As we discussed in above sections, Values of `RunAsUser`, `RunAsGroup`, `SupplementalGroups` and `FsGroup` in the older/existing templates may cause pod admission failure if the values are not consistent with the default id mappings of the runtime as learned by Kubelet.

 `RunAsUser` and `RunAsGroup` values are treated as translated IDs in the container usernamespace and if the runtime's default mappings does not have a mapping for these containerIds, pod will fail admission at Kubelet.